Driving clean competitiveness through city-business collaboration

 Local Green Deals

-From the European to Local Green Deals
+From EU policy to Local Green Deals

-ICLEI’s campaign for Local Green Deals
+ICLEI Europe’s campaign for Local Green Deals

 What is a Local Green Deal?